DHS lapse active

 • Latest vote: Pulls from official House or Senate roll calls so you do not have to maintain member lists by hand.

-• Current shutdown: Focuses on the agencies actually affected right now, with citations to official sources.
+• Current shutdown: Focuses on the agencies actually affected right now, using official sources and current reporting when agency impacts are unfolding in real time.

 • Historical chart: Includes partial shutdowns so current events can be compared to past lapses.